HackedBot/instaAPI-bot.py/README.md

 For Python > 3.2

-This Programm uses the private Instagram API by Pasha Lev: https://github.com/LevPasha/Instagram-API-python DO NOT use this programm in the real world.
+This Program uses the private Instagram API by Pasha Lev: https://github.com/LevPasha/Instagram-API-python DO NOT use this program in the real world.
 This is for educational purposes only.
 This is an instagram bot inspired by instabot.py by Pasha Lev but using the private Instagram API instead.

 # Requirements: